Thavarshan/fetch-php/README.md

 | Concurrent Requests     | Supports Fibers for parallel tasks      | Limited to Promises and threading      |

 ---

+> **Note**: The `fetch()` function allows for flexible HTTP request handling.
+When a URL is provided, it immediately sends the request.
+When no URL is provided, it returns a `ClientHandler` instance to enable further chaining for advanced request configuration.

 #### **Example: Managing Asynchronous Tasks with FetchPHP**